Patrick-ring-motive/Forbidden-Techniques-JS/README.md

 In the first script `test` is set to `5 & gt` which is `5 & 5` resulting in `5`.
 In the second script `&gt;` is converted to `>` so `test` is set to `5 > +7` which is `false`.
 Then `+test` is coerced into `0`.

 ## 3. Basic monkey-patch on fetch
 Monkey patching is modifying in-built JS functions with custom behavior. you have to be very careful how you go about this to not break other people's code. `fetch` is the most common function that I generally monkey patch.
-This example is to one I use to catch sny errors and convert them to http response errors. this helps keep error handling consistent amd notvhaving to duplicate code.
+This example is to one I use to catch any errors and convert them to http response errors.
+This helps keep error handling consistent amd not having to duplicate code.
+You want to either do this or throw on http errors.

 ```js
 // start with an IIFE to contain everything in closures.